AntCPLab/OpenCoral/README.md

 compiler to remove dead code.
 This is useful for more complex programs such as this one.
 3) Run `gc_oram` in the virtual machines as explained above.

+## Preprocessing as required

+For select protocols, you can run all required preprocessing but not the actual computation.
+First, compile the binary:

+`make <protocol>-offline.x`

+At the time of writing the supported protocols are `mascot`, `cowgear`, and `mal-shamir`.

+If you have not done so already, then compile your high-level program:

+`./compile.py <program>`

+Finally, run the parties as follows:

+`./<protocol>-offline.x -p 0 & ./<protocol>-offline.x -p 1 & ...`

+The options for the network setup are the same as for the complete computation above.

+If you run the preprocessing on different hosts, make sure to use the same player number in the preprocessing and the online phase.

 ## Benchmarking offline phases